biocatiit/website/content/pages/sector/orientation_9.rst

 From time to time, the beam in the APS Main Storage Ring will trigger a fault in the main ring and will 'dump.'
-The current in the main ring will go from ~100 milliamps to 0 and the A-Station Shutter will be disabled and an announcement will be made over the intercom.
+The current in the main ring will go from ~100 mA to 0 and the A-Station Shutter will be disabled and an announcement will be made over the intercom.
 It could take a few minutes or it could take a few hours until the beam comes back up, it just depends on what caused the original fault.
 Once the main storage ring has been refilled, an announcement